 This post is a review and summary of Phillipa Langley’s recent scholarly book, The Princes in the Tower: Solving History’s Greatest Cold Case (The History Press, 488p, 2023.
 ISBN 978 1 80399 542 7).

 Langley is an enthusiastic amateur historian and prominent member of the Richard III Society.
-In 2012, this enabled her to persuade the Leicester City Council to allow her to excavate below one of their car parks, resulting in the discovery of the 527-year-old remains of King Richard III of England.
-In 2015, Langley set up the crowd-funded Princes in the Tower Project to seek new evidence on the fate of Edward IV’s two young sons Edward V and Richard of York, traditionally thought to have been murdered by Richard III.
+In 2012, this enabled her to persuade the Leicester City Council to allow excavation below one of their car parks, resulting in the discovery of the 527-year-old remains of King Richard III.
+In 2015, Langley set up the crowd-funded Princes in the Tower Project to seek new evidence on the fate of Edward IV’s two young sons Edward V and Richard of York, traditionally thought to have been murdered by Richard.
 Realizing that English archives had already been exhaustively searched by generations of historians, she and her team sought new original documents in Europe – documents immune to Tudor censorship.
-The book tells her results in the form of a Police Cold Case Investigation, making use of all available evidence, including explosive new documents that the Project Team have discovered in the Netherlands.
-The book is a well written and fascinating read that I strongly recommend.
+The book tells her results in the form of a Police Cold Case Investigation, making use of all available evidence, including explosive new documents that her team have discovered in the Netherlands, France and Germany.
+The book is a well written and a fascinating read that I strongly recommend.

 I summarize Langley’s narrative below.
-It is a complex tale not helped by the limited stock of Christian names (Henry, Edward, Richard) used by the extended Plantagenet family.
-I retell it as a continuous narrative, avoiding discussion on possible alternative explanations and confining non-essential detail and commentary to footnotes.
-My own brief comments are bracketed.
+It is a complex tale, not helped by the limited stock of Christian names (Henry, Edward, Richard: Elizabeth, Margaret, Eleanor, Catherine) used by the extended Plantagenet family.
+I retell the story as a continuous linear narrative, separating my own commentary within italicized brackets and putting non-essential detail into footnotes.

 THE BACK STORY

-In 1399, Henry Bolingbroke, heir to the Earldom of Lancaster, deposed and murdered (he was starved to death) his cousin – Yorkist King Richard II - and had himself crowned Henry IV.
-Richard was a tyrant whose death was little regretted at the time, but the murder split the ruling Plantagenet family into two warring factions that came to be known as the House of York and the House of Lancaster.
-As the symbol of York was a white rose and that of Lancaster a red, the resulting almost 90 years of on and off civil war came to be known as the Wars of the Roses.
+In 1399, Henry Bolingbroke, Earl of Lancaster, deposed and murdered (according to Snow he was starved to death) his cousin – Yorkist King Richard II - and had himself crowned Henry IV.
+Richard was a tyrant whose death was little regretted at the time (Snow), but the murder split the ruling Plantagenet family into two warring factions that came to be known as the House of York and the House of Lancaster.
+As the symbol of York was a white rose and that of Lancaster a red, the resulting almost 90 years of on-and-off civil war came to be known as the Wars of the Roses.
 It was a deadly family feud between cousins.

-In 1461 at the Battle of Towton, and again in 1471 at the Battle of Tewkesbury, the young, handsome and energetic Edward Duke of York defeated the Lancastrian forces of his hopeless and hapless cousin Henry VI, enabling Edward of York to seize the throne as Edward IV.
-Henry VI was imprisoned in the Tower where he died a few months later: from “melancholia” according to Edward, but many later historians believe Henry was starved to death as a tit-for-tat for the fate of Edward’s great-grandfather Richard II.
+In 1461 at the epic Battle of Towton, and again in 1471 at the Battles of Barnet and Tewkesbury, the young, handsome and energetic Edward Duke of York defeated the Lancastrian forces fighting in the name of his hopeless and hapless cousin Henry VI.
+These battles enabled Edward to first seize and then retain the throne as Edward IV.
+After Tewkesbury, Henry VI was imprisoned in the Tower where he died a few months later: from “melancholia” according to Edward, but most later historians believe Henry was murdered on the orders of Edward to prevent him from becoming a figurehead for future Lancastrian rebellions.

 THE PLOT

-But the late king’s death had released a skeleton from his cupboard.
-Within a few weeks, Robert Stillington, Bishop of Bath and Wells [2], came forward with explosive testimony to the effect that, many years prior to Edward IV’s marriage to Elizabeth Woodville, he had officiated at a secret but legal marriage contract between Edward (then Duke of York) and Lady Eleanor Talbot, the daughter of the Earl of Shrewsbury.
-Throughout his life, Henry IV had been a noted libertine with many acknowledged bastards, so the claim that he had a few more unacknowledged ones was easy to believe.
-Other members of the clergy backed up Stillington’s claim.
+Events now moved fast.
+The late king’s death had released a skeleton from his cupboard.
+In the early summer of 1483, Robert Stillington, Bishop of Bath and Wells [2], contacted Richard of Gloucester with explosive testimony to the effect that in 1464, prior to Edward IV’s marriage to Elizabeth Grey (nee Woodville), he had officiated (or merely witnessed?) at a secret “pre-contract” of marriage between Edward (then Duke of York) and Eleanor Butler (a widow, nee Eleanor Talbot), daughter of the Earl of Shrewsbury.
+Edward’s later marriage to Elizabeth Grey was bigamous and all the children of that marriage therefore illegitimate.
+Throughout his life, Henry IV had been a noted libertine.
+He had many acknowledged bastards, so the claim that he had a few more unacknowledged ones was for many easy to believe.

 Richard’s reign was brief.
-He was hacked to death in August 1485 at the Battle of Bosworth, leading his army against a Lancastrian force led by Henry Tudor.
+He was hacked to death in August 1485 at the Battle of Bosworth, bravely but recklessly leading his army from the front against a Lancastrian force led by Henry Tudor.
+Richard’s death, and the subsequent switching of sides by his key ally Lord Thomas Stanley, brought the battle to a rapid conclusion in favour of Henry.

 Henry who?